jbtule/OOP-Patterns-in-FSharp/README.md

   * Operator overloading sucks in F#, it seems like it should be nice with statically resolved types, but it ended up being a headache.
 Operator overloading is not necessary for OOP, lot of people think it's an antipattern, but it was used in some samples, so when I used it I kept it simple as possible.
 Operator overloading isn't great for C# either BTW.
   * No protected methods.
 This is not a deal breaker for OOP programming, or the Gang of Four sample code, but as a side note, it is a kind of weird hill to die on for F# ([mentioned in the history of F#](https://dl.acm.org/doi/pdf/10.1145/3386325)), because now interop with C# frameworks that do metaprograming reflect/emit requiring writing a base class with protected virtual members (unfortunately can be a thing) is quite literally impossible.
 Not a big deal design wise, the F# ideology of forcing a public/internal choice, is probably better in fairness.
+  * I used a nightly build of [FSharp.Interop.NullOptAble](https://github.com/ekonbenefits/FSharp.Interop.NullOptAble) in the Mediator pattern to keep the domain types from allowing nullness (the.
+F# default), while keeping the code as simple since the original sample code had a lot of unguarded not null assumptions.

 ## Extensions